 At the one-year assessment, persons in the Aged, Physically Disabled and DD groups reported significant improvements in having their personal care needs met when compared to the baseline measure.
-Significant improvement in meeting personal care needs continued to be reported by those in the Aged and the PD groups at their two-year assessments.
+Significant improvement in meeting personal care needs continued to be reported by those in the Aged, PD and DD groups at their two-year assessments.

-For the domain of community integration, only those individuals in the Aged and DD target groups reported a significant improvement at the one-year follow-up.
+For the domain of community integration, only those individuals in the DD target group reported a significant improvement at the one-year follow-up.
 At the two-year assessment, an improvement in their community integration was reported by those persons in the Aged, PD and DD groups.